Trigger-edge/Ohana3DS-Simple/Readme.md

 ### **What to know**

-Models are default hardcoded to export as '.dae' files as of 1.0.
+Models are default hardcoded to export as '.dae' files as of first commit.

+The default export directory is the same directory the executable is in.
+This is hardcoded.

-You might need to make heavy modifications in order to export certain stuff.
+You might need to make heavy modifications in order to export certain stuff or exporting it in a different directory.
 Animation exporting is untested.